 Bennett continued to document the historical forces shaping the black experience in America in subsequent books.
 His 1964 book, What Manner of Man, a study of Morehouse classmate, Martin Luther King Jr., was the first biography of the emerging civil rights leader.
 In The Negro Mood, which also appeared in 1964, Bennett described the often ambiguous attitudes of African Americans toward the United States.
 Bennett’s other books include Confrontation: Black and White (1965), Black Power U.S.A.: The Human Side of Reconstruction, 1867-1877 (1967); Pioneers in Protest (1968), The Challenge of Blackness (1972), and Wade in the Water: Great Moments in Black History (1979).
 In 2000 he published Forced into Glory: Abraham Lincoln’s White Dream.

 Lerone Bennett’s numerous honors include the prestigious Literature Award of the Academy of Arts and Letters, the Book of the Year Award from the Capital Press Club, and the Patron Saints Award from the Society of Midland Authors.
 Bennett has received honorary degrees from eight colleges and universities.
 He has served as advisor and consultant to national organizations and commissions, including the National Advisory Commission on Civil Disorders (the Kerner Commission) in 1967.
+Bennett was a member of Alpha Phi Alpha and Sigma Pi Phi fraternities.
 In 2001 Bennett was presented the Lamplighter Award for Corporate Leadership, whose work as an executive editor of Ebony magazine and as an historian has raised the level of consciousness of African Americans.

 Lerone Bennett died in Chicago on February 14, 2018 at the age of 89.